CollinHeist/TitleCardMaker/docs/user_guide/settings.md

     This documentation is actively being developed.

-## Background
 From the left-hand navigation menu, Global Settings can be accessed and set.
 Settings listed here are the _global_ defaults for TitleCardMaker, but many can be overwritten for a specific Series.

 ## Recommended Settings
 TitleCardMaker's default settings are typically the recommended settings